Online Learning: A Modern Introduction Using Convex Optimization: History Bits

-The logarithmic regret in Corollary~\ref{cor:log_regret} was shown for the first time in the seminal paper~\citet{HazanKKA06}.
+The logarithmic regret in Corollary~\ref{cor:log_regret} was shown for the first time in the seminal paper~\citet{HazanKKA06,HazanAK07}.
 The general statement in Theorem~\ref{thm:log_regret} was proven by \citet{HazanRB08}.

+The non-uniform averaging for the online-to-batch conversion of Example~\ref{ex:non_uniform_o2b_strongly} is from \citet{LacosteSB12}, but there it is not proposed as an online-to-batch conversion.
+The basic idea of solving the \ac{SVM} problem with \ac{OSD} and online-to-batch conversion of Example~\ref{ex:non_uniform_o2b_strongly} was the Pegasos algorithm~\citep{Shalev-ShwartzSS07}, for many years the most used optimizer for \ac{SVM}s.
 The adaptive learning rate in \eqref{eq:ada_eta} first appeared in \citet{StreeterM10}.
-However, similar methods were used long time before.
-Indeed, the key observation to approximate oracle quantities with estimates up to time $t$ was first proposed in the self-confident algorithms~\citep{AuerCG02}, where the learning rate is inversely proportional to the square root of the cumulative loss of the algorithm, and for smooth losses it implies the $L^\star$ bounds similar to the one in Theorem~\ref{thm:l_star}.
+However, similar methods were used a long time before.
+Indeed, the key observation to approximate oracle quantities with estimates up to time $t$ was first proposed in the self-confident algorithms~\citep{AuerCG02} , where the learning rate is inversely proportional to the square root of the cumulative loss of the algorithm, and for self-bounded losses it implies the $\mathscr{L}^\star$ bounds similar to the one in Theorem~\ref{thm:l_star}. {L* bound@$\mathscr{L}^\star$ bound|(}The $\mathscr{L}^\star$ bound for the square loss and linear predictors was introduced by \citet{Cesa-BianchiLW96}.
+In the past, several works focused on obtaining regret upper bounds depending on constant times $\mathscr{L}^\star$ \citep[see, e.g.,][]{KivinenW97}, however, these guarantees are meaningful only if $\mathscr{L}^\star$ is sublinear in $T$. \citet{Zhang04b} explored the use of $\mathscr{L}^\star$ bounds in stochastic optimization. {L* bound@$\mathscr{L}^\star$ bound|)} The observation that the cumulative sum of the squared gradients acts as an intrinsic notion of time comes from the statistics literature, see the discussion in \citet{BlackwellF73}.

-AdaGrad was proposed in basically identically form independently by two groups at the same conference: \citet{McMahanS10} and \citet{DuchiHS10}.
-The analysis presented here is the one in \citet{StreeterM10} that does not handle generic feasible sets and does not support ``full-matrices'', i.e. full-matrix learning rates instead of diagonal ones.
-However, in machine learning applications AdaGrad is rarely used with a projection step (even if doing so provably destroys the worst-case performance~\citep{OrabonaP18}).
-Also, in the adversarial setting full-matrices do not seem to offer advantages in terms of regret compared to diagonal ones.
+AdaGrad was proposed in basically identical form independently by two groups at the same conference: \citet{McMahanS10} and \citet{DuchiHS10}.
+The analysis presented here is the one in \citet{StreeterM10} that does not handle generic feasible sets and does not support the ``full-matrices'' proposed in \citet{DuchiHS10}, i.e., full-matrix learning rates instead of diagonal ones.
+However, in machine learning applications, AdaGrad is usually used without a projection step (even if doing so provably destroys the worst-case performance, see Theorem~\ref{thm:lower_bound_osd}).
+Also, in the adversarial setting, full matrices do not seem to offer advantages in terms of regret compared to diagonal ones, see the discussion in \citet[Section 5]{Cutkosky20b}.